 Planning Online Content for Your Law Firm

-For most law firms, blogs are just one element of a much larger online content marketing strategy.
-As we’ve explained above, blog posts can help you to develop pillar pages for specific questions or issues your readers might be searching out, and within those pillar pages, topic clusters can help you to organize material that ultimately will allow your reader to obtain the information she's seeking by visiting your website.
+For most law firms, blogs are just one element of a larger online content marketing strategy.
+As explained above, blog posts can help you to develop pillar pages for specific questions or issues your readers might be searching out.
+Within those pillar pages, topic clusters can help you organize material that will allow your reader to obtain the information she's seeking by visiting your website.

 When you're just getting started with online marketing for your law firm, the specifics of blogging and content creation can feel overwhelming.
-Many law firms realize that it can be incredibly beneficial to hire a marketing company with experience setting up new SEO-friendly pages and managing content on a weekly basis.
-Yet it’s certainly not impossible for law firms to learn how to engage in online marketing themselves.
+Many law firms realize that hiring a marketing company with experience setting up new SEO-friendly pages and managing content weekly can be incredibly beneficial.
+Yet law firms can learn how to engage in online marketing themselves.

 If you're already familiar with SEO and the ever-changing face of what search engine optimization means, you're already a step ahead.
-At the same time, if you’re only learning about these online content marketing terms for the first time, you should know that you're certainly not alone!
-Just as each field of law has its own specificities and nuances, so does the world of online content marketing.
-And when it comes to online content marketing for law firms, it's important to know that there are specific practices that are particular to law firm marketing within the larger world of business marketing.
+At the same time, when learning about these online content marketing terms for the first time, you should know that you're certainly not alone!
+Just as each field of law has its specificities and nuances, so does the world of online content marketing.
+And when it comes to online content marketing for law firms, it's important to know that there are specific practices particular to law firm marketing within the larger world of business marketing.

-The more you read and learn about online marketing for your law firm and drawing your target reader to your sites, the better off you'll be in the long run.
-Since SEO tips and guidelines change over time, you should also acknowledge that your online persona—created through pillar pages, topic clusters, downloadable content, blogs, etc.—will need to be updated and revised.
-Ultimately, by discovering more tips and tools for marketing your law firm, and by remaining flexible as you craft pages and blogs, you'll be able to gain some control over how your website gets found and who reads your work.
+The more you read and learn about online marketing for your law firm and draw your target reader to your sites, the better off you'll be in the long run.
+Since SEO tips and guidelines change over time, you should also acknowledge that your online persona—created through pillar pages, topic clusters, downloadable content, blogs, etc.—must be updated and revised.
+Ultimately, by discovering more tips and tools for marketing your law firm and by remaining flexible as you craft pages and blogs, you'll be able to gain some control over how your website gets found and who reads your work.

-More information about competency/pillar pages and topic clusters can be found in our blog titled: Topic Clusters and Competency Pages for Law Firms.
+More information about competency/pillar pages and topic clusters can be found in Topic Clusters and Pillar Pages for Law Firms.

 SEO for Your Practice Area Pages

-When it comes to helping potential clients or other interested readers to find your website and the pages within it, you need to think about search engine optimization (SEO).
-While you’ll want to consider SEO on nearly everything you develop as part of your online marketing strategy, we want to specifically discuss the links among SEO, landing pages, and practice area pages for a law firm.
+When helping potential clients or other interested readers find your website and its pages, you need to think about search engine optimization (SEO).
+While you want to consider SEO on nearly everything you develop as part of your online marketing strategy, we want to specifically discuss the links among SEO, landing pages, and practice area pages for a law firm.

-If you've never done any work creating content for websites, you may not be familiar with the term search engine optimization, or SEO for short.
+If you've never done any work creating content for websites, you may not be familiar with search engine optimization, or SEO for short.
 Or, maybe you've done a little bit of work and know that SEO is a way of making sure that certain online content is optimized in such a way that people who are looking for it will find it, and perhaps you've even read about using keywords or key phrases to attract readers.
 These elements are part of SEO, but as Hubspot explains, they're certainly not the only part of SEO.
-And before we say more about what SEO means in 2020, it’s important to keep in mind that methods for search engine optimization are not fixed.
-To be sure, what works now certainly isn't what worked in the early 2000s, and it likely won't be what people are doing a decade from now.
+What works now isn't what worked in the early 2000s and won't be what people are doing a decade from now.
 Algorithms change, but the goal remains the same.

-Okay, so if SEO is fluid and changes with technological innovations and internet user practices, is it even worth learning more about how to do it?
-The answer to that question is yes—although methods for SEO have and will continue to shift over time, the aims of SEO generally remain the same.
+Okay, so if SEO is fluid and changes with technological innovations and internet user practices, is it worth learning more about how to do it?
+The answer to that question is yes—although SEO methods have and will continue to shift over time, the aims of SEO generally remain the same.
 Search engine optimization simply means using certain practices to help make your website and any internet pages findable and visible to your target reader.
-In other words, you should think about who you want to target with your website and pages within it.
-Is it a potential family law client who is searching for a divorce lawyer?
-Is it a person who is planning to start a small business and needs assistance with business entity formation?
+In other words, you should consider who you want to target with your website.
+Is it a potential family law client searching for a divorce lawyer?
+Is it a person planning to start a small business and needs assistance with business entity formation?
 Or is it a lawyer who currently practices at a large firm and is thinking about transitioning into a role at a smaller or midsize firm?
-For each piece of material you make public, you should be thinking about the target reader and how SEO can help that reader find you.
+For each piece of content you make public, you must consider the target reader and how SEO can help that reader find you.

-Ultimately, a primary goal of SEO is for whichever page you are optimizing to rank highly in internet searches.
+Ultimately, a primary goal of SEO is for whichever page you optimize to rank highly in internet searches.
 What does that mean?
-For example, when a person types in search terms on Google or Safari, she'll get a list of possible sites to click on, and those sites appear in a particular order.
-Most internet browsers will click on the first or second link, and they may even scroll down to the bottom of the page.
+For example, when a person types in search terms on Google or Safari, she'll get a list of possible sites to click on, which appear in a particular order.
+Most internet browsers will click on the first or second link and may even scroll down to the bottom of the page.
 However, many people won't click through subsequent pages.
 Accordingly, you want to do everything you can to have your firm page be that first or second click.
-And even if you can't rank that highly yet, you want to do all that you can to be “found” on that first page of search results.
+And even if you can't rank that highly yet, you want to do all you can to appear on that first page of search results.

 Is There a Difference Between Landing Pages and Practice Area Pages?

-So now you know what SEO is and how it can be used to bring internet traffic to your law firm's website and the detailed content you are creating.
-We want to discuss SEO on your landing pages and/or practice area pages, but first we want to consider whether there is a difference between landing pages and practice area pages.
+So now you know what SEO is, how it can bring internet traffic to your law firm's website, and the detailed content you are creating.
+We want to discuss SEO on your landing pages and practice area pages, but first, we want to consider whether there is a difference between landing pages and practice area pages.

-If you begin searching for information about how to build a law firm website, you'll likely encounter information about landing pages and practice area pages.
-You might even find information that sounds like it’s referring to both landing pages and practice area pages.
+If you search for information about building a law firm website, you'll likely encounter information about landing and practice area pages.
+You might even find information that sounds like it refers to both landing and practice area pages.
 We're here to help explain that, for most law firms, practice area pages are landing pages.
-The term "landing page” is one that refers to a site designed to generate leads.
-It's a term that is not specific to law firm marketing, but rather is designed as a page on which an internet user will "land" after running a search and clicking on a link, and then the landing page will seek information from the user through a contact form or similar item.
+The term "landing page" refers to a site designed to generate leads.
+It's a term that is not specific to law firm marketing but rather is designed as a page on which an internet user will "land" after running a search and clicking on a link.
+Then the landing page will seek information from the user through a contact form or similar item.
 Any kind of business can create a landing page.
 Depending upon the size of your law firm, your website home page will likely be a landing page, but individual practice area pages will also likely be landing pages.
-Landing pages are not defined by their content, but rather by what they're designed to do.
-Practice area pages will usually be tailored to specific legal content, but they'll also likely be designed to generate leads
+Landing pages are not defined by their content but rather by what they're designed to do.
+Practice area pages will usually be tailored to specific legal content, but they'll also likely be designed to generate leads.

-Now that you understand the relationship between landing pages and practice area pages, what can you do to optimize your practice area pages for internet searches?
+Now that you understand the relationship between landing pages and practice area pages, how can you optimize your practice area pages for internet searches?

 Tips for Practice Page SEO

-You'll want to focus on SEO to at least some extent when you’re developing your practice area pages for your firm's website.
-The following are some tips to consider in order to ensure that internet searches bring up your firm's links and thereby generate business for your firm:
+You'll want to focus on SEO to some extent when developing your practice area pages for your firm's website.
+The following are some tips to consider to ensure that internet searches bring up your firm's links and thereby generate business for your firm:

 - Think carefully about your “buyer” (the person who will be searching for the practice area pages on which you want them to land), and what kind of information that buyer is seeking.
 In other words, what are your “buyer personas” and what keywords and phrases might they use to find your practice area pages?